andres-erbsen/PriorityMail/readme.md

 This software originally accompanied my term paper in Tallinn Secondary Science School.
-The paper is included, but in accordance to school rules is also overwhelmingly verbose.
-In case somebody actually would want to read it, I advise them to skip to chapter 4 for results and maybe also read 3 for more details.
+The paper (in Estonian) is included, but in accordance to school rules is also overwhelmingly verbose.
+In case somebody actually would want to read it, I'd advise them to skip to chapter 4.

 # Dependencies
 Python 2.7 and scikit-learn 0.10.
 There is a more bloated version in the extras